How to Declutter Paper and Keep It Under Control for Good

 7. Keepsakes and memorabilia

 So what about the special papers?
 The cards from family members or drawings you can’t live without?
 I know it is hard to declutter paper keepsakes and memorabilia.
-For special papers such as cards from loved ones, Santa notes, ticket stubs from important events or achievement certificates use a sturdy plastic tub with a lid for each family member.
+For special or sentimental papers such as cards from loved ones, Santa notes, ticket stubs from important events or achievement certificates use a sturdy plastic tub with a lid for each family member.
 Label with name and keep in their room.
 If you prefer something a little more special for the special papers, use a memory box.

 8. Coupons